ZiyanK/service-catalog-api/README.md

 ## To use
 * Create a `config.yaml` file and paste the content of the `config.sample.yaml` file (Change values as per usage)
-* Create a postgres server and run the migration file provided in the `database` directory.
-I have written the commands to run this with docker for easy of use.
+* Create a postgres instance and run the migration file provided in the `database` directory.
+To make it easy, I have added command in the Makfile to do the same.
 ```bash
 make db-up
 make db-migrate